hackshackers/hackshackers-hugo-content/blog/2020/04/more-conferences-move-online.md

 - Newsletter
 ---

 If you haven't heard, [SRCCON](https://srccon.org) is moving online.
-The [Collaborative Journalism Summit](https://collaborativejournalism.org/cjs2020/) next month is happening online too.
+So are the joint [NABJxNAHJ conference](https://www.nabj.org/news/503870/NABJNAHJ20-Will-Be-A-Virtual-Convention-in-August-2020.htm) and the [Collaborative Journalism Summit](https://collaborativejournalism.org/cjs2020/) happening next month.

 {{< tweet 1253359937142603782 >}}